 - BA Honours English Literature & Sociology

 - Certificate in Counselling Skills, Level 1 & 11

-Since 2011 I have worked as a volunteer Counsellor for various organisations including Stockport Women's Centre, Blu-Sci Well-being Centre, and Trafford Carers Centre, and have accrued almost 600 hours of counselling practice experience.
-I have experience of a wide range of issues including working with anxiety, depression, domestic abuse, bereavement, historic sexual abuse, relationship difficulties, trauma, stress, and low self-esteem.
+I have worked as a Counsellor since 2011 and have experience of a wide range of issues including anxiety, depression, domestic abuse, bereavement, historic sexual abuse, relationship difficulties, trauma, stress, and low self-esteem.

-I now have a private practice and work from counselling rooms in Chorlton, Manchester City Centre and Stockport.
-I continue to work as a volunteer Counsellor at Stockport Women's Centre.
+I now have a private practice and work from counselling rooms in Manchester City Centre and Stockport..
+I also work as a volunteer Counsellor at Stockport Women's Centre.
 I am committed to my professional development and regularly attend supervision and additional training.

 - compassion-focused therapy

 - counselling survivors of sexual abuse

 - post-traumatic stress

 - Affairs and betrayals

 - Anger management